The Impact of Poor Quality Housing on a Senior Citizen's Life

 Determined not to be a 'burden' on anyone

-After 12 months of living in surroundings resembling a building site, 79-year-old Ivy finally decided enough was enough.
+After 12 months of living in surroundings resembling a building site, my mum, Audrey Evans, aged 79 at the time, finally decided enough was enough.

-She chose, albeit reluctantly, to admit defeat and move in with her son, despite being fiercely independent and always determined not to be a "burden" on anyone, as she described it.
+She chose to move in with my brother, despite being fiercely independent and always determined not to be a "burden" on anyone, as she described it.
+Of course, she was NEVER a burden.
+We loved her dearly.
+But she valued her independence.

-After her husband's sudden death, nine years earlier, she had struggled on for a year in their spacious house.
+After my dad Richard's sudden death, nine years earlier, she had struggled on for a year in their spacious house.

 But it was too full of memories - not to mention too large for an elderly lady on her own - and she decided to rent an apartment instead through a local lettings agency.

-Living in a medium-size town, which was pleasant enough, in the heart of the United Kingdom, she looked forward to enjoying her retirement in peace, able to visit and stay with her family, while retaining her independence.
+Living in a medium-size seaside town, which was pleasant enough, on the Lancashire coast in the UK, mum looked forward to enjoying her retirement in peace, able to visit and stay with her family, while retaining her independence.

-Meticulous as she had been all her life, initially she worked out her savings should last around another 10 years, after which she "might" move in with one of her children, or in the worst case scenario into an old folks' home - something she had always dreaded.
+Meticulous as she had been all her life, she worked out her savings should last around another 10 years, after which she "might" move in with one of her children.

 Still walking some 10 miles a day for exercise, she didn't look her age and was fitter than many women half her years.